 You can find more info about camping in Death Valley on this page on the NPS website.

--The Oasis at Death Valley Resort: this resort located in Furnace Creek is definitely the best place to stay in the national park.
+-The Oasis at Death Valley Resort: this resort located in Furnace Creek is by far the best place to stay in the national park.

 It is made up of two separate properties – The Inn at Death Valley, a luxury hotel dating back to the early 20th century with a spring-fed pool, and The Ranch at Death Valley, offering slightly more affordable motel-style accommodation.